maki3cat/mkraft/docs/testing.md

 General Goal
 1. leader safety (correctness)  (ok, with verifications)
+ - invariants, guarded by panics
 2. leader election efficiency, when the leader is out, it takes >= 3 terms to elect the next leader; the expectation is that most of the time the next leader is elected next term;
+- currently working on
 3. when only one node, it keeps re-election; and it becomes a leader as soon as another node joins;

 - first without client commands
 - 1/2 works currectly with continuous client commands

 testing for systems is no simplier than systems themselves.